 \begin{proof} From Remark \ref{remark:recovery}, the gates in the syndrome extraction part of $R$ are Clifford and the Clifford group is by definition the normalizer of the Pauli group.
 Pauli errors are therefore mapped to Pauli errors with possibly larger weight when commuting $N_{\delta}^{\otimes n}$ past the Clifford gates in $R$.
 Thus $R'$ can equivalently be viewed as $R' = R \cdot P$ with $P$ as defined in the lemma statement.
 Note that since the corrections $U_x$ are merely Pauli operations, the Pauli errors will not grow in size when commuted through this part of $R$.
 It therefore suffices to consider the sydrome extraction part of $R$ in what follows.

 Let $w$ be the weight of some Pauli error $E$ that occurs with probability $(1-p)^{n-w} (p/3)^w$ in $\mathcal{N}_{\delta}^{\otimes n}$.
 Since $S$ is assumed to be geometrically local, the sydrome extraction part of $R$ has some constant circuit depth $D_R$ and we can assume its gates are nearest neighbor.
 To determine the weight the error $E$ can grow to after propagating through the circuit for $R$, consider the case of a single qubit error.
-After commuting it through the first layer of gates in the circuit, this error can grow to one of size 2 at worst after passing through a CNOT or CZ gate.
-Commuting the size 2 error through the second layer gives a size 4 error at worst if each error passes through separate CNOT or CZ gates.
+After commuting it through the first layer of gates in the circuit, this error can grow to one of size at most 2 after passing through a CNOT or CZ gate.
+Commuting the size 2 error through the second layer gives a size 4 error at most if each error passes through separate CNOT or CZ gates.